 Here are several red flags to watch out for:

-- SOC report is “qualified” – this means there was a control objective which was not implemented or being followed by the organization
+- SOC report is “qualified” – Meaning a control objective wasn’t implemented or being followed by the organization

-- SOC report exceptions without a response by management; or, the response doesn’t address remediation
+- SOC report exceptions without a response by management; or it could be that the response doesn’t address remediation

-- SOC report is for a vendor who would store/process/transmit data and there are no/or few data center controls or mention of a subservice provider
+- SOC report is for a vendor who would store, process or transmit data and there are no/or very few data center controls or mention of a subcontractor

-- Business Continuity Planning (BCP)/Disaster Recovery Planning (DRP)/Business Impact Analysis (BIA) - one of them - doesn’t exist
+- Business Continuity Planning (BCP)/Disaster Recovery Planning (DRP)/Business Impact Analysis (BIA) is missing

-- The recovery time objective (RTO) and response period objective (RPO) was tested, not met and no remediation response
+- The recovery time objective (RTO) and response period objective (RPO) was tested, but not met or mitigated

 - A vendor who stores personally identifiable information (PII) and doesn’t have an executive overview of a penetration test available